Skip to main content

 // Error - handle result.error

-console.error(`Error ${result.error.code}: ${result.error.message}`);
+console.error(`error ${result.error.code}: ${result.error.message}`);

 }